-- Modeling clarifies what the underlying assumptions are - Model analysis and simulation predictions suggest crucial data that should be gathered - Model analysis and simulation suggest control strategies that could be implemented. - Modeling is not prefect and usually is a simplification of reality.
-Remember a model is only as good as its assumptions are!
+- Modeling clarifies what the underlying assumptions are. - Model analysis and/or simulation predictions can suggest crucial data that should be gathered. - Model analysis and/or simulation can suggest control strategies that could be implemented. - Models are abstractions of reality; modeling is essentially a tradeoff between: Generality, Realism and Precision. - The usefulness of any particular model depends on the modeler's goals.
+To describe general principles, it is usually necessary to sacrifice realism and precision.
+To describe a particular situation precisely, it is usually necessary to sacrifice generality. - Modeling is not perfect and usually is a simplification of reality.
+Remember a model is only as good as its assumptions are.